pratikisc/ISCSalesOps/SFDC Case Bookings/003 Final View.md

 ---
 title: Final View for CIQ / Power BI Sales Team
 description: Final view to calculate Subscription Bookings.
 Cases (Ungrouped cases in prev. step) with Splits are also removed using left anti join.
+All Team values are replaced with null
 Status: Final View

 ---